WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 215 Is "Final (1)"
 No 206?

-Cannot Bash Roos [[Branches/Skull\|Skull]] In
-Also Minus A Star For General Insubordination

 "SteamLibrary\steamapps\common\Stardew Valley\StardewModdingAPI.exe" %command%

-#### MINI PAINTING

-Primer Under Base Colour (Helps Stick)
-White Primer Vivid Dark Primer Grungy

-###### Base
-Base Colour Is The....base Colour
-Solid Layer, No Bright/Dark Spots,
-Big Brush With Sturdy Bristles
-Push Paint Into Mini So Its In The Grooves No Gaps Multiple Base Coats
-Multiple Base Colours To Mathc Colour Theme

-##### Wet Blending
-Blend Colour On The Mini While Your Painting
-Keep One Colour On The Brush (Clean It)
-Maies A Workable Gradient Between Important Colours Add Colours "Without Being Afraid, Have Fun"

-##### Layering
-Usually Undiluted/Opaque
-Make It Pretty Later
-Opaque Layers Where You Want Things To Be Brighter Makes The Mini Look More 3D

-##### Washing
-Darkens  Features And Fills/Follows Recesses
-Direct With Brush
-Darker Spots
-Use Multiple Thin Layers
-Adds Colour Variety, Stain With New Colours

-##### Dry Brushing
-Quick Highlights
-Undiluted Paint, Get Rid Of Most Of It, Soft Brush Over Highlight Spots

-##### Edge Highlighting
-Highlights Duh
-Mimics How Light Works
-Thin/Sharp Brush
-Not Too Much Paint
-Brush Along Edge Redifine Shapes
-Multiple Highlights With Brighter Colours

-##### Glazing
-Thin Layers Of Transparent Paint So You Can See The Lower Layers

-##### Also
-Chroma Is Intense
-Thinned Contrast Base
-Gradients
-Invreased Contrast For Nonmetalic Metal
-Keep Red Away From Orange And Pink (Highlighting And Shading) No Pure White Eyes

-Was Not Expecting A Phone Call Adultasdconnect@stah.org

 And [[Explicitly Showcased/People/Special Ones/Roo/STOWAWAY SLUT (FREE)\|Roo]] Can Get That Negative Star Removed